Importance of Job Satisfaction

 The long-term sustainability of change in an organization depends on the willingness of leaders and managers to uphold the spirit of change in the organization.
 Usually, this is a top-down exercise where managers and leaders should lead by example and show the rest of employees that their ideas for change management are welcome and supported.
 Effective communication that involves all organizational stakeholders is also essential in the change management process because they need to know the main reasons for the change (Champoux 242).

-According to the findings of this paper, we find that public sector organizations can successfully initiate change by conducting a gap analysis.
+According to the paper, we find that public sector organizations can successfully initiate change by conducting a gap analysis.
 It is necessary to have a culture of change to make this process happen.
 However, more importantly, leaders and managers need to demonstrate that they are serious about the process.

 All organizations have a unique set of values and standards of working that often contribute to the creation of their cultures.
 The culture of an organization could have a significant impact on its performance.
 This paper explains the role of organizational culture in public sector organizations, in terms of strategy and performance.